-A native of Curacao, Meulens played from 1989 to 2000 in MLB, Nippon Professional Baseball, and the Korea Baseball Organization.
+A native of Curaçao, Meulens played from 1989 to 2000 in MLB, Nippon Professional Baseball, and the Korea Baseball Organization.
 He was the first Curacaoan to play in both Major League Baseball and the Dominican Professional Baseball League.
 Meulens was signed by the New York Yankees as an undrafted free agent in 1985.
 He made his professional debut with the Yankees in 1986 and spent eight years in their system.
 He was named Carolina League Player of the Year by Baseball America in 1987 and led the International League in home runs (26) and RBI (100) while playing for Columbus in 1992.
 He made his big league debut with the Yankees on Aug.
 23, 1989.
 Overall, he batted .220 with 15 home runs and 53 RBI in 182 MLB games.
 He was inducted into the International League Hall of Fame in 2016.

 Meulens represented the Netherlands at the 2000 Summer Olympics in Sydney, Australia.
 He returned to the team as a coach for the 2004 Summer Olympics and the 2009 World Baseball Classic.
-Meulens was named to serve as manager for the team during the 2013 and 2017 World Baseball Classic.
+Meulens was named the manager for the team during the 2013 and 2017 World Baseball Classic.
 Meulens also played for the Dutch team in the 2001 Baseball World Cup in Taichung, Taiwan and 2002 Intercontinental Cup in Havana, Cuba.

-He graduated from Triniteit High School in Willemstad, Curacao.
+He graduated from Triniteit High School in Willemstad, Curaçao.
 He and his wife, Gyselle, have one son, Elijah Gabriel Ludwig (April 14, 2010) and two daughters, Mia Valentina Turya (Feb.
 29, 2012) and Evangelina Cristina Vuri (Jan.
 14, 2014).
-Hensley also has two daughters, Michelle and Danielle, and one grandson, Maxton Hensley Liam Pasquaretta and one granddaughter, Ximena Vida Marie Pasquaretta (the son and daughter of Michelle and her husband Kevin).
+Hensley also has two daughters, Michelle and Danielle, one grandson, Maxton Hensley Liam Pasquaretta and one granddaughter, Ximena Vida Marie Pasquaretta (the son and daughter of Michelle and her husband Kevin).